coder102510/Jade.js/README.md

 #
 # INTRODUCTION
 Jade.js is a JS library meant to modify the DOM.
-If you like, you could use the jade custom attribute for scripts with jade.js Currently it is only rawgit.
+Currently it is only rawgit.
 The link is:
 ```html
 <script src = "https://raw.githubusercontent.com/coder102510/Jade.js/master/Jade.js"></script>